 Don't read blippy turns in rebuttal and then blow the argument up later in the round.

-Do comparative weighing, and also tell me why your evidence is better if there is conflict evidence.
+Do comparative weighing, and also tell me why your evidence is better if there is conflicting evidence.

-If I call for evidence and it's miscut you'll get low speaks.
+If I call for evidence and if it's miscut you'll get low speaks.